-- B3 CG3 Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations. - C4 CE4 Ability to understand and apply the basic knowledge of general chemistry, organic chemistry and inorganic chemistry, and their applications in engineering. - D2 CT2 Problems resolution. - D3 CT3 Oral and written proficiency in the own language. - D10 CT10 Self learning and work. - D17 CT17 Working as a team.
+- B3 CG3 Knowledge in basic and technological subjects that will enable students to learn new methods and theories, and provide them the versatility to adapt to new situations.

+- C4 CE4 Ability to understand and apply the basic knowledge of general chemistry, organic chemistry and inorganic chemistry, and their applications in engineering.

+- D2 CT2 Problems resolution.

+- D10 CT10 Self learning and work.

+- D17 CT17 Working as a team.

+Learning outcomes

-Learning outcomes Expected results from this subject Training and Learning Results Knowing the chemical bases of industrial technologies.
-Specifically, the student will gain basic В3 C4 D2 knowledge of general, organic and inorganic chemistry and their applications in engineering.
-This D3 will allow the student to apply the basic concepts and fundamental laws of chemistry.
-Due to D10 theoretical-practical training, the student will be able to effectively carry out lab experiments and to solve basic chemistry exercises.
-D17
+Res suits Knowing the chemical bases of industrial technologies.
+Specifically, the student will gain basic В3 C4 D2 Т knowledge of general, organic and inorganic chemistry and their applications in engineering.
+This D10 will allow the student to apply the basic concepts and fundamental laws of chemistry.
+Due to D17 theoretical-practical training, the student will be able to effectively carry out lab experiments and to solve basic chemistry exercises.